vsincholle/vsincholle.github.io/_posts/2018-11-21-myrumidiag.md

 Our solution is better than human prediction.
 It was launched as a mobile app, called myRumidiag, on the Apple store and the Google playstore Our product won a French-Tech award: the first prize on Agreen proto, the 21th November 2018.

+![Alt text]({{ site.url }}{{ site.baseurl }}/images/myrumidiag/prize.png)

-It is use by several farmers daily on many countries in EMEA and Latin America.
+This application is used by several farmers daily on many countries in EMEA and Latin America.
 Very proud to help worlwide farmers to fight against this desease :)

-![Alt text]({{ site.url }}{{ site.baseurl }}/images/myrumidiag/prize.png)